Coping Strategies for Crohn’s Disease That Actually Help

 Coping Strategies for Crohn’s Disease to Reframe Stress and Reduce Its Impact

-Stress Doesn’t Just Feel Bad—It Worsens Symptoms
+Stress Does Not Just Feel Bad, It Worsens Symptoms

 A Simple Mental Shift That Lowers Stress